Stamp Duty Land Tax

 When purchasing a Buy to Let property in England and Northern Ireland, you’ll have to pay Stamp Duty Land Tax (SDLT).
 You’ll need to pay in increasing portions of the property price.
 If you own or will own two or more properties, the higher rate of SDLT applies, however there are some scenarios where you may or may not have to pay, which are detailed below*.

-The Government has temporarily increased the Stamp Duty Land Tax threshold to £500,000 for property sales in England and Northern Ireland, until 30 June 2021.
 Here are the rates when purchasing a buy to let property between 1 July 2021 and 30 September 2021:

 |Property value||Standard SDLT rates||Higher SDLT rates for additional properties|